 There is a common belief that a male’s foot or hand size indicates the size of their penis.
 This is simply untrue.
 There is no link between the size of the penis and that of another body part.

 2. The size of a flaccid penis indicates its size when erect

 3. Most people want their partner’s penis to be bigger

 Many people seem to believe that their partner would like it if their penis were larger.
 However, research seems to indicate that this is not the case.

 One older study from 2006, for example, reports that only 55% of men were happy with their penis size, while 85% of women expressed satisfaction with the size of their partner’s penis.
 No newer data appears to be available.
 More research is necessary to understand the current preferences of partners.

 4. A longer penis increases sexual satisfaction

 Another concern for some males is that a longer penis increases sexual pleasure for one or both partners.
-However, at least
+However,

 It is also important to note that several